Current laws, regulations and standards for poultry owners

 All egg producers must comply with Standard 4.2.5 — Primary Production and Processing Standard for Eggs and Egg Products by Food Standards Australia New Zealand (FSANZ).

-- stamp every individual chicken egg with a unique stamp (you don't need to stamp duck and quail eggs)
+• stamp every individual chicken egg with a unique stamp (you don't need to stamp any other avian species such as duck and quail eggs)

-Download our Food safety management statement template including a worked example (WORD - 105.9 KB)
+Download our Food safety management statement template including a worked example [MS Word Document - 105.9 KB]

 Victorian Code for Broiler Farms